Aaylor/PDFGen/README.md

 PDFGen
 ======

-Sssimple C PDF Creation/Generation library.
+Simple C PDF Creation/Generation library.
 All contained a single C-file with header and no external library dependencies.

 Useful for embedding into other programs that require rudimentary PDF output.